TBWTop/TBWTop.github.io/_pages/about.md

 Links
 ======
 I am running a low-dimensional topology student seminar with Xingpei Liu and [Qizheng You](https://pumpkinqzy.github.io/).
-The seminar is usually held on Fridays from 3 PM to 5 PM in Room 210, Building No. 19.
+The seminar has no fixed topic and it is usually held on Fridays from 3 PM to 5 PM in Room 210, Building No. 19.
+We mainly focus on instanton Floer homology and knotted surfaces in 4-manifolds.